-As soon as you trek down and enter the Kudle beach the view will surely take your breath away.
-Staying in Gokarna is never an issue until it is holidays for everyone.
-You could try a few of the beach shacks on Kudle or few hostels on the way to the Kudle beach.
+As soon as you trek down and enter Kudle beach the view will take your breath away.
+Staying in Gokarna is never an issue until it is a festival season.
+You could try a few of the beach shacks on Kudle or a few hostels on the way to the Kudle beach.
 They range from Rs 400 – Rs 600 per person.
-I stayed at Sea rock cafe which cost me Rs700 for a night which can accommodate 2 people easily.
-The room is basically cement block covered with wood on the top and you have a private washroom to yourself.
+I stayed at Sea Rock cafe which cost me Rs700 for a night which can accommodate 2 people easily.
+The room is basically a cement block covered with wood on the top and you have a private washroom to yourself.
 The place looked decent and safe for women.
-Gokarna beach trek connects all the main beaches of Gokarna and the town.
-Once we were settled in the shack we had breakfast there itself which cost us Rs 100.
+The Gokarna beach trek connects all the main beaches of Gokarna and the town.
+Once we were settled in the shack we had breakfast there which cost us Rs 100.

-The other stay option I’ll recommend you is zostel and hostel lavie which is on the way to Kudle beach.
-Zostel is safe for women but haven’t heard much about hostel lavie.
-But since it falls in the budget so recommending it here.
+The other stay option I’ll recommend to you is Zostel which is on the way to Kudle Beach.
+Zostel is safe for women travellers as well.

 Once we were done with the lunch we returned to the shack and relaxed.

 Planning to stay for longer in Gokarna?
 Check this comprehensive Gokarna 3-Day itinerary.